gjearevoll/BioDivMapping/README.md

 #### [environmentalImport.R](https://github.com/gjearevoll/BioDivMapping/blob/main/pipeline/import/environmentalImport.R)

 The environmentalImport.R script is then used to import environmental data across the same region.
 The focalCovariates.csv file defines which covariates we are using in the model.
-The environmental data has been provided by Dr. Ron Tugonov.
+The environmental data has been provided by Dr. Ron Togunov.
+Further information on the data sources used can be found in the [external/data/environmentalCovariates](https://github.com/gjearevoll/BioDivMapping/tree/main/data/external/environmentalCovariates) description.

 **Outputs**: List of environmental datasets (raster class).